kyurikotpq-me/tarot-analyzer/README.md

 > FYI, I made the chart types different so that you can practice looking up the documentation for each type.
 Sorry if it's not the correct type to use >_<

 ### Extra Task If You're Game
 For each of the above comparisons, present the meaning for the "prevailing" type.
-For instance, for Task 3), if there are more Upright cards than Reversed cards, display a description on what having more Upright cards mean
+For instance, for Task 3), if there are more Upright cards than Reversed cards, display a description on what having more Upright cards mean.
+These descriptions are listed in the table above.

 Save all your work in a single Jupyter notebook, `analyzer.ipynb`, in the `scripts` folder.